aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotm-to-emlx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to EMLX using Python" h2="DOTM to EMLX conversion in your Python Applications without installing Microsoft Word<sup>&reg;</sup> or Outlook." >}}

 {{% blocks/products/pf/feature-page-summary %}}
+Why to Convert DOTM to EMLX?

-For a Python developer, who is trying to add a DOTM to EMLX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMLX format.
+DOTM is a Microsoft Word template file while EMLX is an email message file.
+So, for a Python developer who is trying to add a DOTM to EMLX conversion feature within application, Aspose.Total for Python via .NET can help to automate the conversion process.

+How Aspose.Total helps for DOTM to EMLX Conversion?
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that are part of Aspose.Total for Python via .NET package makes this conversion easy using Python.
+It's a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into EMLX format.

 {{% /blocks/products/pf/feature-page-summary %}}